SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 sub|perl
 no keyword|C#|Java

 Callable units can generally be split into callable unit signature and callable unit body.
 The callable unit signature usually specifies at least return type, name, and parameters, as well as the keyword if necessary.
-In sh, a callable unit signature contains nothing but the keyword and name
+In sh, a callable unit signature contains nothing but the keyword and name/
+The body of the callablue unit contains the code to execute.
 In java, the callable unit signature also specifies parameter type, access modifier, and optionally staticness/finalness/abstractness.
 In JS, function keyword defined callable units generate their own this, while arrow functions do not.